Full Menu

 Zuraya Tapia-Hadley, Member (Term Expires 12/31/28)

-Zuraya holds a Master of Laws (LLM) from Georgetown University in International Law and an undergraduate degree in Law.
+Zuraya holds a Master of Laws (LL.M.) in International Law from Georgetown University Law Center and an undergraduate law degree from the Universidad de las Américas, Puebla.

 Office Phone: 703-228-6015